iobroker-community-adapters/ioBroker.smappee/README.md

 If you use other than ioBrokers MQTT-Adapter with default settings, you can optionally specifiy the connection to your MQTT Broker (host & port).

-Please give the adapter some minutes to read the data from your smappy device.
+Please give the adapter some minutes to read the data from your smappee device.

+### Data aggregation or separaion (hourly, daily, yearly,.. values)

+Some of smappee's values are 'couters', some are values for a certain period.
+For aggregation or separation of data, please use the ioBroker.statistics adapter.

 ## Changelog
+### 0.1.0
+  - Gas_Water sensor integrated, 'alwaysOn' integrated.
 ### 0.0.5
   - design-bug fixed, Gas_Water Sensor integrated (only raw value).
 ### 0.0.4